-Logger allows you to record the output of trigger and previous actions while a journey is in the execution state.
-This tool is useful to visualize the complete set of data flowing between each action through which you can debug the journey process, in case of unexpected results.
+Logger allows you to record the output of triggers and actions while a journey is in the execution state.
+This feature is useful to visualize the complete set of data flowing between each action through which you can debug the journey process, in case of unexpected results.
 You can also backtrack to each action step where you believe that a small tweak in the inputs would give you better results.

 Now, whenever you run the journey, you can see the data pain points referring to which you can correct the inputs and troubleshoot the complete journey.
 Below is the example of Logger output.
 The prior action used in the journey was Google Sheets to which the input was the column-header of the sheet in which the details of connector deployment status were stored.
 In the example, there was a huge list of connector details.
 By using the Logger, at this point, you can read the output more precisely as it logs the complete data that Google Sheets hold.
 Then, you can troubleshoot your journey if you were expecting some status of the connectors to be Done instead of Pending: